martinring/thesis/src/5-Partitioning.md

 into time-outs.
-Given an upper limit $T_{max}$ which is considered acceptable for the analysis, the *threshold* $\tau(\phi)$ is defined as the number of variables to be fixed such that the average verification runtime is still below $T_{max}$.
+Given an upper limit $T_{max}$ which is considered acceptable for the analysis, the *threshold* $\tau(\phi)$ is defined as the number of variables to be fixed such that the average verification run time is still below $T_{max}$.
 The value of
 $\tau(\phi)$ can be efficiently approximated e.g. through a binary search.
-This confines the number of data points to be considered to the ones which can be analyzed within acceptable runtime.
+This confines the number of data points to be considered to the ones which can be analyzed within acceptable run time.

 ::: Example *
 For the example considered above, assume an acceptable time limit